Acacia melanoxylon: Properties

-Acacia melanoxylon timber has a density of approximately 660 kg/m3 and is strong in compression, resistant to impact and is moderately stiff.
+A. melanoxylon timber - commonly known as "blackwood" - has a density of approximately 660 kg/m3 and is strong in compression, resistant to impact and is moderately stiff.
 It is moderately blunting to work with tools and bends well.
 It may be nailed or screwed with ease, but gluing may produce variable results.
 The wood is easily stained and produces a high-quality finish.

 Australian blackwood seasons easily with some possible cupping when boards are inadequately restrained.
 The timber produces little movement once seasoned.

-The timber may be attacked by furniture beetles, termites and powder-post beetles (sapwood).
-It is resistant to effective preservative treatments.
+The timber is susceptible to attacked by furniture beetles, termites and powder-post beetles (sapwood) due to its physical resistance to effective preservative treatments.

+The timber provides very high chatoyance, with an average value above 26 PZC.

 Invasive species

-It has been introduced to many countries for forestry plantings and as an ornamental tree.
+has been introduced to many countries for forestry plantings and as an ornamental tree.
 It now is present in Africa, Asia, Europe, Indian Ocean, the Pacific Ocean, South America and the United States.
 It is a declared noxious weed species in South Africa and is a pest in Portugal's Azores Islands.
 It was also recently listed by the California Invasive Plant Council (Cal-IPC) as an invasive weed that may cause limited impact (Knapp 2003).
 Its use as a street tree is being phased out in some locales because of the damage it often causes to pavements and underground plumbing.
 In some regions of Tasmania, blackwood is now considered a pest.

 Uses

-Indigenous Australians derive an analgesic from the tree.
-It was also used to make spear-throwers and shields.

-The wood has many uses including wood panels, furniture, fine cabinetry, tools, boats, inlaid boxes and wooden kegs.
-It is approximately the same quality as walnut, and is well-suited for shaping with steam.
-The bark has a tannin content of about 20%.
-It may also be used for producing decorative veneers.
+Indigenous Australians use many parts of A. melanoxylon for a variety of purposes.
+Seeds are harvested and consumed as a common bush tucker food, and leaves can be used as a soap or fishing poison.
+The bark is either harvested to make string or prepared as a traditional analgesic, while wood is often used to make clap sticks, spear-throwers and shields.

-The tree's twigs and bark are used to poison fish as a way of fishing.
-This tree can also be used as a fire barrier plant, amongst other plants, in rural situations.
+The live plant is also employed as a fire barrier in rural settings when grown amongst other fire-resistant species.

-Plain and figured Australian blackwood is used in musical instrument making (in particular guitars, drums, Hawaiian ukuleles, violin bows and organ pipes), and in recent years has become increasingly valued as a substitute for koa wood.
+Blackwood timber is commercially milled for wood paneling, furniture, joinery and cabinetry, tool handles, boat-building, inlaid boxes and wooden kegs.
+It is often qualitatively compared to walnut hardwood, and its physical properties are well-suited for shaping with steam.
+The bark contains a tannin content of about 20%, and is often engineered to produce decorative wood veneer.
+Plain and figured Australian blackwood is used for musical instruments; in particular, guitars, drums, Hawaiian ukuleles, violin bows and organ pipes.
+More recently, blackwood has seen an increasing value as a substitute for koa wood.